Health Department - Directory of Health Services

 Infant/toddler car safety seats are available from the Skokie Health Department for short-term loan to Skokie residents.
 This service can be especially useful to grandparents when their grandchildren come to visit.
-A $10 cash deposit is required for each seat borrowed.
-For more information or to reserve a seat, call the Health Department at 847/933-8252.
+A $10 payment is required for each seat borrowed.
+Child safety seat installation assistance also is available by appointment.
+For more information, call the Health Department at 847/933-8252.

 The Skokie Health Department provides home testing kits to residents for a $10 charge.
 Once the test is completed, the kit should be returned to the Health Department for analysis.
 Follow-up recommendations are provided by the nursing staff.
 Stop by the Skokie Health Department, 5127 Oakton Street to pick up your test kit.

 Medical personnel and other professionals are required by law to report communicable diseases to the Skokie Health Department.
 Public health nurses provide consultation to affected residents and institutions.
 Disease investigations may involve chicken pox, strep throat, hepatitis, salmonella, and more than 50 other reportable conditions.
 Special screening services and immunization clinics are conducted if necessary to control disease outbreaks.
 If you would like information regarding a communicable disease, call 847/933-8252.

 Recycle used CFL bulbs at the Skokie Health Department, Monday through Friday, 8:30 a.m. to 5 p.m.
 Learn more about CFL's and how to properly recycle CFL bulbs here.